Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

 # Explore

 * In the exploration part we tried to identify if there are words, bigrams or trigrams that could help our model to identify the programming language.
-* We ran statistical tests on the numerical features that we have creted.
+* We ran statistical tests on the numerical features that we have created.
+* Explore differences between cleaned and lemmatized versions of c# and python.
+* Explore association between coding language and the lemmatized mean of string lengths.

 ## Exploration Summary of Findings:
 * In the space thematic Javascript is the most popular language.
 It makes up 35% of the data sample.